 The Force Awakens was actually pushed back from an originally-planned May 2015 release date, and similarly, The Last Jedi switched from the original May 26, 2017 release date (the day after Star Wars' 40th anniversary) to December.

-Thursday, December 14, to be more precise, the UK release date have slipped back a day to put it ahead of the US's December 15 debut.
+Thursday, December 14, to be more precise, the UK release date have slipped forward a day to put it ahead of the US's December 15 debut.

 Filming began in February 2016, ending in July after months of various on-set shots and fan theories involving strange trees (we kid you not).
 So much that we've started calling it 'Star Wars: Weird Trees Rising'.